obaidash99/obaidash99/README.md

 ## Hi there 👋 I'm Obaida Shurbaji
 #### Front-End Web Developer (ReactJS)
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">
-I'm passionate about creating amazing websites, using the needed technologies to make it alive.
+I'm passionate about creating unique websites and using the needed technologies to make them alive.
 I make my work using HTML, CSS, JavaScript, and ReactJS, which makes any website much faster and more flexible, and of course!
-I don't forget about responsive designs principles, which makes the website accessible and readable regardless the size of your screen.
+I don't forget about responsive design principles, which make the website accessible and readable regardless of your screen size.

 ## Skills & Tools: